 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Microsoft has released updates to address vulnerabilities in Microsoft Windows, Office, and Visual Basic for Applications as part of the Microsoft Security Bulletin Summary for May 2010.
-These vulnerabilities may allow an attacker to execute arbitrary code.
+Microsoft has released updates to address vulnerabilities in Microsoft Office and Forefront United Access Gateway as part of the Microsoft Security Bulletin Summary for November 2010.
+These vulnerabilities may allow an attacker to execute arbitrary code or operate with elevated privileges.

 US-CERT encourages users and administrators to review the bulletins and follow best-practice security policies to determine which updates should be applied.